SquareBracketAssociates/booklet-CorePharo/Chapters/Blocks/Blocks.md

 	block value.
 ```

 Now executing `Bexp new testArg: 'foo'` prints `'foo'` even if in the method `evaluateBlockAndIgnoreArgument:` the temporary `arg` is redefined.
-In fact each method invocation has its own values for the arguments.
+In fact, each method invocation has its own values for the arguments.

 ### Experiment 6: self binding

-Now we may  wonder if self is also captured.
+Now we may wonder if `self` is also captured.
 To test we need another class.
 Let's simply define a new class and a couple of methods.
 Add the instance variable `x` to the class `Bexp` and define the `initialize` method as follows: